 - As a reminder, shooting club-owned steel targets with an FRT is prohibited (regardless of distance).

-Please be cognitive of other shooters that may be close proximity to you.
+Please be cognizant of other shooters that may be in close proximity to you.
 FRTs are by nature noisier than a factory trigger so, within reason, try to keep some open space between you and your fellow shooters.